gabcg/notes/MSI Notes/MSI.md

 --

-> Seems some residues she selects are:
->
-> * trp28, leu56, trp 108, , 31, 8, 12
->
-> The residues I select are: trp108, leu56, met 12, ile 55, , glu 35, ala 31, trp28
->
-> ile 55 no tan cerca
->

-List of hydrophobic residues: ALA LEU VAL ILE PRO PHE MET TRP

-trp108 (A), leu56 (A), met 12, ile 55, , glu 35, ala 31, trp28

-The pocket is hydrophobic

 > Nice pocket to target. when you see water in a hole you expect certain feature.
 If it is for instance hydrophobic the ligand dispaces waters and we get a nice affinity

-put waters areound in a repr to see how they go in and out
+put waters around in a repr to see how they go in and out

 water and same residue as within 3 of resid (update selection for every frame and color every frame)